Air Fryer Recipe

 Portuguese Custard Tarts

-Portuguese custard tarts, or Pastéis de Nata, are a delightful treat with a creamy filling and flaky pastry, perfect for air frying.
+Portuguese custard tarts, or Pastéis de Nata, are a lovely little treat, with crisp, flaky pastry and a soft creamy filling that works beautifully in the air fryer.

 Ingredients